Jochem-W/LeagueConvert/README.md

 ### LeagueConvert

-LeagueConvert is the library that finds models and puts everything together.
+LeagueConvert is a library I wrote that searches for game models, textures and animations.

 Planned: